puppeteer/puppeteer/docs/api.md

 - `selector` <[string]> A [selector] to query frame for
 - returns: <[Promise]<?[ElementHandle]>> Promise which resolves to ElementHandle pointing to the frame element.

 The method queries frame for the selector.
-If there's no such element within the frame, the method will resolve to `null`.
+If there's no such element within the frame, the method resolves to `null`.

 #### frame.$$(selector)
 - `selector` <[string]> A [selector] to query frame for